aevri/barrie-bear/barrie_bear.md

 disaster.
 Although he was rather slow in his physical movements, he had an alert brain and this was now racing to come up with some

-notion to help them.over their present predicament.
-Two ideas quickly
+notion to help them over their present predicament.
+Two ideas quickly 19

--

-19

 came to mind, the first was to seek the aid of the trees, but as